dalenfree/azure-resume-challenge/README.md

 ### DOM Elements
 From my ChatGPT fueled curriculum, I learned that I would have to start with an understanding of how I can create "event triggers" on my static web page through DOM elements.
 This threw me back to the many hours I spent creating "Use Map Settings" games in *Starcraft* in my early teems - trigger events were key to making things work properly (move *x* character here, *y* event occurs).
 I was pleased to see that it seems Javascript can make webpages work the same way.

-Jumping ahead to **4** in the above list, I knew I wanted the page count number to increment by +1 when the page was fully loaded, so I was relieved to see that this action is actually a fully supported event you can create:
+I knew I wanted the page count number to increment by +1 when the page was fully loaded, so I was relieved to see that this action is actually a fully supported event you can create:

 >DOMContentLoaded